center-for-threat-informed-defense/sensor-mappings-to-attack/README.md

 <!-- TODO Write one paragraph about how users should get started,
      and update the table of resources below. -->

-This scope of this project includes mappings to ATT&CK Data Sources from:
+The scope of this project includes mappings to ATT&CK Data Sources from Host Sensors, which gather data from endpoints in the environment (e.g., Windows, Linux)​, and Network Sensors, which gather data gather from network communications, typically outbound connections​.
+The specific sensors mapped are:
 - Sysmon (all events)
 - Windows Event Log (security-relevant events)
 - Auditd